Lowry has 16 points, 10 assists as Heat beat Raptors 114-109

+TORONTO (AP)Kyle Lowry kept his tears in check, then took care of his old teammates from Toronto.

-TORONTO (AP) — Kyle Lowry had 16 points and 10 assists against his former team, Max Strus scored all of his 23 points in the second half, and the Miami Heat beat the Toronto Raptors 114-109 on Sunday night.
+Lowry had 16 points and 10 assists against his former team, Max Strus scored all of his 23 points in the second half, and the Miami Heat beat the Raptors 114-109 on Sunday night.

+”It’s something I’m going to cherish for a long, long time,” Lowry said after being showered with love throughout his first game in Toronto for more than two years. ”I got the win, so that made it better.
+Even if I didn’t win, it would have been a great night, a special night.”

-Fred VanVleet and Pascal Siakam each scored 29 points, and Scottie Barnes and Gary Trent Jr. both had 19 as Toronto lost for the first time in six games.
+Fred VanVleet and Pascal Siakam each scored 29 points, and Scottie Barnes and Gary Trent Jr. both had 19.
+But Toronto lost for the first time in six games, and OG Anunoby sat because of a sore thigh.

 Miami shot 6 for 20 from 3-point range in the first half, then went 12 for 18 from distance in the second half.

+”We didn’t play defense worth a darn,” Raptors coach Nick Nurse said.

-Leading 113-109 with 13 seconds left in the game, the Heat turned the ball over in their own half but VanVleet missed a 3 that would have cut the deficit to one point.
+Leading 113-109 with 13 seconds left in the game, Miami turned the ball over in their own half but VanVleet missed a 3 that would have cut the deficit to one point.

-Heat coach Erik Spoelstra wasn’t on the bench Sunday after entering the NBA’s health and safety protocols following Saturday’s win at Chicago.
-Assistant coach Chris Quinn took over.

 Miami’s Jimmy Butler sat because of a sore left big toe a day after getting 22 points in Saturday’s 127-109 win at Chicago.
 The Heat were also without center Dewayne Dedmon (sprained right ankle), forward P.J.
 Tucker (left knee), and guard Gabe Vincent (right big toe).